Spurius Cassius Vecellinus: Magistracies

 Cassius' first consulship was in 502 BC, the eighth year of the Republic.
 His colleague was Opiter Verginius Tricostus.
-Dionysius reports that Cassius carried on war against the Sabines, whom he defeated with great loss near Cures.
+Dionysius reports that Cassius carried on war against the Sabines, whom he defeated (with great loss to the Sabines) near Cures.
 The Sabines sued for peace, and surrendered a large portion of their land.
 On his return to Rome, Cassius celebrated his first triumph, which is confirmed by the Fasti Triumphales.
 Livy, however, states that the two consuls carried on war against the Aurunci, and took the town of Suessa Pometia.
 The same events he reports under 495 BC, which is in agreement with Dionysius.
 Thus, Dionysius probably preserves the correct account.

 In the following year, Titus Larcius was appointed the first dictator, and as his magister equitum he nominated Cassius.
 The reason for the institution of these offices was the fear of impending war with both the Sabines and the Latins.
 After a failed round of negotiations, war was declared against the Sabines, but as both sides were reluctant to come to blows, no hostilities ensued.
 War with the Latins came in 498 BC, with the Battle of Lake Regillus.
 Following the Roman victory, Cassius is said to have urged the senate to destroy the Latin towns.

 Cassius was consul for the second time in 493 BC, with Postumus Cominius Auruncus.
 The consuls entered upon their office during the secession of the plebs to the Mons Sacer.
 The strife between the patricians and plebeians was a recurring theme throughout the early history of the Republic, and in time cost Cassius his life.
 In contrast with his former position, Cassius ratified a treaty with the Latins on Rome's behalf, thereby removing one source of danger to the fledgling Republic.
 The treaty became known as the Foedus Cassianum, bearing the consul's name.
 Cicero related that a copy of the treaty was still extant in his day, and its terms are summarized by Dionysius.
 Later the same year, Cassius consecrated the temple of Ceres, Bacchus, and Proserpina.

 In 486 BC, Cassius was consul for the third time, with Proculus Verginius Tricostus Rutilus.
 Cassius marched against the Volsci and Hernici, but they sued for peace, and once again showing his talent for diplomacy, Cassius formed a league with the Hernici.
-The alliances secured by Cassius with both the Latins and Hernici placed the Republic in the same position it had enjoyed under the kings.
 Livius states that the Hernici agreed to surrender two thirds of their land, but a more likely explanation is that the Romans, Latins, and Hernici agreed to share their acquired land evenly, with each receiving one third of the lands conquered by their mutual arms.
-This treaty held for over a hundred years.
+This treaty, resembling one formerly in force under the kings, held for over a hundred years.
 On his return, Cassius celebrated his second triumph.